wiluite/CSV_co_old/README.md

 - If a field contains commas, line breaks, double quotes, then this field **must** be enclosed in double quotes.
 - The double-quotes character in the field must be doubled.
-- [Extension: partly double-quoted fields: unquoted string field with arbitrarily double-quoted parts]
+- Extension: partly double-quoted fields (non-quoted string fields with arbitrarily double-quoted parts)

 ### FAQ
 > Why another parser?